avl7771/icecream-chromium-mac/README.md

 macOS and Linux hosts.
 It was inspired by a similar effort found at https://github.com/darktears/icecream-mac.

+## What happens when I follow these instructions?

+* You'll install a modified version of the icecc client on Mac that is up to date and has changes to work better with Clang plugins as used by Chromium
+* You'll use a script when building Chromium which builds two icecc compilation
+  environments: one for Mac (using the Clang compiler for Mac found in your local Chromium repository) and one for Linux (using a matching Clang compiler for Linux downloaded from Google, similar to what a Chromium build on Linux would do)

 ## Icecream setup on Mac client

 On the client (the machine you're running the build on), you'll need to install